The Road is Good - The inspiring memoir from the star of The Residence and Orange Is The New Black (ebok) av Uzo Aduba

 The Road is Good ebok

-A powerful, timely memoir of Black immigrant identity, maternal love, and a unique coming-of-age story by Emmy-winning Orange Is the New Black star Uzo Aduba.
-Actress Uzo Aduba - known for Emmy-winning roles in Orange Is the New Black and Mrs. America - grew up in one of the few Black families in a white Massachusetts suburb.
-But she and her siblings were also grounded by a fierce sense of belonging and worth that stemmed from their mother's powerful vision for her children, and by their connec…
+A powerful, timely memoir of Black immigrant identity, maternal love, and a unique coming-of-age story by Emmy-winning star of The Residence and Orange Is the New Black Uzo Aduba.
+Actress Uzo Aduba - known for Emmy-winning roles in Orange Is the New Black, Mrs. America and the Netflix hit The Residence - grew up in one of the few Black families in a white Massachusetts suburb.
+But she and her siblings were also grounded by a fierce sense of belonging and worth that stemmed from their mother…

 Andre har også kjøpt

-Undertittel The powerful and inspiring memoir from the Orange Is The New Black star
+Undertittel The inspiring memoir from the star of The Residence and Orange Is The New Black

 Forfattere Uzo Aduba (forfatter)